Hey you thanks for visiting my site,

 Greetings,

 I am Mike Loomans, an industrious bioinformatician, aspiring to contribute significantly to my field and beyond.
-Born in 1999, I proudly identify as a product of the previous millennium.

 My interests span the realms of academia, biostatistics, privacy, and outdoor pursuits.